 All work will be carried out by Shireen Smith, consultant solicitors, associate solicitors, trainee solicitors, or paralegals assisting.
 The team will be introduced to you in our welcome email and will be working under the supervision of Shireen Smith, solicitor, with assistance on design and patent matters of Michael Harrison, a European and Chartered Patent and Trade Mark Attorney.
 More information about our people is available on the About Us page of the website.
 We are committed to promoting equality and diversity in all of our dealings with clients, third parties and employees.

 We will perform the engagement with reasonable skill and care and to the best of our ability.
-We acknowledge we will be liable to you for losses, damages, costs or expenses caused by our negligence or wilful default up to £3,000,000 for any single event or series of connected events worldwide.
-Our insurer is QBE Insurance (Europe) Limited policy number P83715.
+We acknowledge we will be liable to you for losses, damages, costs or expenses caused by our negligence or wilful default up to the limit of our professional indemnity insurance cover which is currently £2,000,000 for any single event or series of connected events worldwide.

 While we will always work to the best of our ability, we can never guarantee outcomes.
 Discussions on likely outcomes are based on experience and professional judgment.
 We will not be liable for any delay or failure to perform our services where such delays or failure result from circumstances beyond our reasonable control.
 The date for performance of our services will be postponed for as long as necessary, and if the circumstances continue for more than 60 days either party may cancel the affected services immediately by written notice.

 We will endeavour to acknowledge receipt of communications within 24 hours by email.
 Where possible emails will be responded to in substance within 2-3 days.
 If this is not possible, an indication as to when a substantive response is likely to be sent to you will be provided at the earliest opportunity.
 Where we are sent communications by letter without an email address, such written correspondence is responded to within one to two weeks unless further investigation or an inability to contact others prevents this.